puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-plan-deployment.md

 If you have an application where we do not meet this promise, then we stand behind the promise to fix it with [Microsoft App Assure](https://www.microsoft.com/en-us/fasttrack/microsoft-365/desktop-app-assure).

-Despite this promise, we know that many organizations have to validate at least some applications for compliance or risk management reasons.
+Despite this promise, we know that many organizations must validate some applications for compliance or risk management reasons.
 So, even though we expect this to be very straightforward, it's nonetheless important to be organized in testing.

 There are 2 primary ways to perform app compat testing: